YuriiF/fgtest/README.md

 ## Resources ##

 - Stock, Currencies and Crypto API: <https://finnhub.io> (available for free after signup with 60 API calls/minute)

-## Who do I talk to? ##

-Please, do not hessitate to reach out to your point of contact or pio@futureuniverse.com if in a need of assistastance or would like a clarification on anything related to what is written here.

 ## Install and Run